gazebosim/sdformat/Migration.md

 ## libsdformat 12.x to 13.x

+### Additions

+1. **New SDFormat specification version 1.10**
+    + Details about the 1.9 to 1.10 transition are explained below in this same document

 ### Deprecations

 - The `ignition` namespace is deprecated and will be removed in future versions.